When restaurants update their menus annually, food waste is cut, and costs are lowered.

 Don’t Forget the Bar Menu

 The same rules apply to your cocktail and drinks menu.
-Use your to generate sales and inventory reports to identify costly ingredients and poor sellers.
+Use your bar pos system to generate sales and inventory reports to identify costly ingredients and poor sellers.
 Done well, a bar menu can make up nearly 30% of your sales.